 If you chose the lowest possible deductible, you’d have to pay $250 before PIP kicks in, plus 20 percent of the costs of medical care you receive up to $5,000.
 A severe injury is sure to exceed that $5,000 threshold.
 This means you should expect to pay $1,200 out of pocket.
 (That’s your $250 deductible, plus 20 percent of the remaining costs up to $5,000.)

 If you chose the highest deductible to save money on your insurance premiums, you’re going to end up paying far more out of pocket now than you would with a lower deductible.
 You’ll have to foot the bill for $3,000 of your medical expenses, even if you didn’t cause the accident before PIP begins covering all of the medical costs.

 Is it fair that you have to pay for an accident you didn’t cause?
 No. Unfortunately, your insurance company is legally allowed to make you pay toward your medical costs.
 The only way for you to get back the money you had to pay out of pocket is to file a car accident lawsuit and get a settlement that’s enough to make you whole.

-One more word of warning, if you’re looking to save money on your premiums, your auto insurer may suggest that you choose health insurance as your primary coverage for injuries rather than PIP.
+One more word of warning: if you’re looking to save money on your premiums, your auto insurer may suggest that you choose health insurance, rather than PIP, as your primary coverage for injuries.